Channel Estimation for Full-Duplex RIS-assisted HAPS Backhauling with Graph Attention Networks: Full-Duplex Channel Estimation

 which implies that two nodes are connected with a single edge as illustrated in \FGR{fig:graph}.
 The known pilot symbols are assigned to weight of the edge for the $k$-th nonzero element of adjacency matrix as

 Also, the label vector related to these inputs is defined as

 The training dataset includes $1000$ input samples for each \ac{SNR} value in between -$30$ dB and $0$ dB with $2$ dB step.
+The chosen \ac{SNR} interval allows proper \ac{RIS}-assisted communications in terms of bit error rate as seen in~\cite{basar2019wireless}.
 The training dataset totally consists of $16000$ input samples for each $M$, $N$, and \ac{SNR} values.
 The dataset is divided into two parts, which are used for training and validation with the rate of $4:1$.
-The parameters used during the training dataset generation are summarized in \TAB{tab:parameters}.
+The parameters which are used during the training dataset generation are summarized in \TAB{tab:parameters}.